 I come from a family of Baptists in central Mississippi, whose devotion to Bible-reading and teaching formed me into a person for whom no existence is imaginable apart from the Church.
 I graduated with an English degree from the University of Richmond and moved to Budapest, Hungary, for two years to teach in a public bilingual school.

 I came to the Anglican Communion by way of chaplaincies in the Diocese in Europe (Gibraltar), and I was confirmed at an Episcopal parish in North Carolina, where I attended Duke Divinity School.
 Being an Anglo-Catholic, I found myself making connections in the Diocese of Fort Worth, where I soon entered the discernment process.
-I am now a priest of the Diocese of Dallas.
+I am now a priest of the Diocese of Alabama.

 After Duke I was sent to do an Anglican year at Nashotah House.
 I was ordained to the diaconate in the summer of 2010, ordained to the priesthood in 2011, and I am now engaged in doctoral studies in theology at Boston College.
 My current academic interests center on the development of medieval theology in the 12th and 13th centuries.